Compare CSV Data to Existing Records In Your CRM

 Advanced How-Tos

 Insycle uses Identity Fields to compare your CSV to your CRM data.
-When selecting your Identity Field, make sure it is truly a "unique identifier."
-These are data points that would only belong to a single record—such as email address, phone number, street address, or ID number.
-For companies, it could also be company name, or company domain.
+Identity fields must be "unique identifiers."
+These are data points that could only belong to a single contact—such as email addresses, phone numbers, street addresses, or ID numbers.

 Troubleshooting